-Needing confirmation that I wasn’t a horrible friend, I turned to the internet, looking for definitions of friendship.
-I think the following are true for me, keeping in mind we are all different.
-I have been extremely fortunate to have a wonderful circle of friends.
-They are the glue that keeps me together, they are diverse, coming from different areas of my life.
-I admire each one for their uniqueness and commitment to our friendship, I love them unconditionally.
-Life is BUSY, if I don’t hear from you, I will check up on you, if you don’t hear from me, text me or pick up the phone, it’s that simple!
-I will do my best to be available…because that’s what friends do.
+Needing reassurance that I hadn’t been a terrible friend, I turned to the internet, in search of definitions of friendship.
+I believe the following is true for me, keeping in mind we are all different.
+I’ve been incredibly fortunate to have a remarkable circle of friends.
+They hail from various facets of my life and serve as the glue that holds me together.
+I deeply admire each of them for their individuality and unwavering commitment to our friendship, and I love them unconditionally.
+Life is BUSY, so, if I don’t hear from you, I will check up on you.
+If you don’t hear from me, text me or pick up the phone, it’s that simple!
+I will do my best to be available because that’s what friends do.

 - 1) Friendships of utility: exist between you and someone who is useful to you in some way. …

 - 2) Friendships of pleasure: exist between you and those whose company you enjoy…

 - 3) Friendships of the good: are based on mutual respect and admiration.